Nava-Labs/dbi-app/README.md

 #### Notification(for future development)
 Notifications play a critical role in expediting communication.
 This becomes particularly crucial when community members actively tag individuals from different organizations.
 Due to strict development timeline, we couldn't be able to implement this.

+## Lighthouse
+#### Secure Reported Case Handling
+Lighthouse also serves a critical role in securing reported hack cases through encryption and decryption measures.
+This approach guarantees that only authorized entities, namely the file owner and the designated organization, can access and view the sensitive information associated with reported incidents

+#### Web Content Storage
+DBI Foundation uses Lighthouse to get all the website content, providing a storage solution that is cost-effective, faster, and reliable.

 ## Getting Started

 First, run the development server: